Last updated: 8 July 2019

 4-star: The island’s most historic and charming hotel, La Palma, is less than 100 meters from the main square of Capri (“La Piazzetta”).
-Each time I walked into the hotel, I felt as though the warmth, beauty and distinct colors of the island had followed me inside.
+Each time I walk into the hotel, I feel as though the warmth, beauty and distinct colors of the island follow me inside.
 The hotel’s corner terrace, dripping with lemons, is the perfect spot to watch the 24/7 passing fashion parade, ideally with a cocktail in hand.
-Read my full review here.
+The staff treat you like one of their family and now with the addition of Executive Chef Marco Cuccaro, the La Palma terrace is one of the best dining options in Capri centro!
+See photos below and read my full review here.

 If you want to spend most of your time at the beach, book a sea-view room at the Hotel Weber Ambassador at Marina Piccola.
 I love swimming at the pretty beach at Marina Piccola.
 It’s small, not too crowded and you have the choice of reasonably-priced beach clubs or laying your towel down on a free part of the beach.
 The Weber is the best value 4-star (Italian standard) hotel on Capri.
 It’s a good hike up the hill to reach the centre of Capri but if you like to walk off your meals, that’s actually an asset.
 If you’re feeling lazy (or exhausted after shopping) jump on the hotel’s shuttle which leaves every 10 minutes.
 The hotel also offers a transfer service for only 5 euros to and from the main port on Capri (Marina Grande), which surprisingly few hotels offer.
 Half-board here is a great deal, just for the restaurant views alone over Marina Piccola.
 You’ll also be glad to have the option of the small pool and sundeck.
 Did I mention the bottle of prosecco on arrival?
 You’ve got me!